-Famous Trumpet Players Who Shaped Music History
+Famous Trumpet Players Who Changed Music Forever

-Influential Trumpet Players and Their Impact
+Influential Famous Trumpet Players and Their Impact

 | Trumpet Player | Genre | Country | Active Era | Why They Are Famous |